mortie/langbot/README.md

 ## Running a language

 Run `podman run --rm -i langbot ./scripts/run.sh <language>`.
-It will run the code from stdin.
+It will read source code from stdin and execute it.

 ## Adding your own language